Seeed-Studio/wiki-documents/docs/Motor_Bridge_Cape_v1.0.md

 Upgrade the Firmware
 --------------------

 If there is something wrong with your cape, try to upgrade it.
-This section show how to upgrade the Motor Bridge Cape Firmware using BeagleBone Green.
+This section show how to upgrade the Motor Bridge Cape Firmware using BeagleBone® Green.
 It also works on BBGW and BBB.

 1.Insert the Motor Bridge Cape to BBG/BBGW/BBB, and connect BBG to your computer via USB cable.